 AAA Mid-Atlantic advises motorists to be cautious when driving in winter conditions and offers the following safety tips:

 - Remove all snow from vehicle, including roof, hood, and trunk.
 While driving, snow can blow off a car onto the windshield of a nearby vehicle, temporary blinding that driver’s vision.
-(PA law requires motorists to clean their cars off completely so snow and ice do not dislodge while driving).
+(NJ law requires motorists to clean their cars off completely so snow and ice do not dislodge while driving).

 - Slow down.
 Adjust your speed to the road conditions and leave yourself ample room to stop.
 Allow at least three times more space than usual between you and the car in front of you.
 Accelerate, turn and brake gradually.